Psychology Doctoral Internship

 Stipend and Benefits

-For the internship year 2023-2024, the total stipend will be $33,469; interns are also eligible for federal health insurance.
+For the internship year 2025-2026, the total stipend will be $33,984; interns are also eligible for federal health insurance.
 State and federal income tax and FICA (Social Security) are withheld from interns' paychecks.
 Interns are not covered by Civil Service retirement or leave and are not eligible for federal life insurance benefits.
-The United States Government covers interns for malpractice under the Federal Tort Claims Act
+The United States Government covers interns for malpractice under the Federal Tort Claims Act.

 Internship Training Tracks

 General Psychology Track: The General Psychology Track is intended for individuals who opt to choose from a variety of treatment-based major and minor rotations.
 In other words, this Track is designed for interns wishing to pursue careers as a generalist or in emphasis areas such as PTSD or Acute (Inpatient) Care, for example.
 Those who intend to pursue a postdoc/career in neuropsychology should not choose this Track.
-Major rotations in this Track include: General Mental Health, Post Traumatic Stress Disorder, Geropsychology, and Neuropsychology.
-Minor rotation offerings include: Neuropsychology, Pain Clinic, Polytrauma, Substance Abuse/Dual Diagnosis, MST/Women’s Health Clinic, Clinical Leadership.
-All of the above rotations are six months in duration and interns are required to select both a major and a minor clinical rotation for each the first and the second six months of internship.
+Major rotations in this Track include General Mental Health, Post Traumatic Stress Disorder, Outpatient Geropsychology, and Neuropsychology.
+Minor rotation offerings include Neuropsychology, Pain Clinic, Polytrauma, Substance Abuse/Dual Diagnosis, Women’s Health Clinic, and Clinical Leadership.
+All the above rotations are six months in duration and interns are required to select both a major and a minor clinical rotation for each the first and the second six months of internship.
 We attempt to be accommodating of interns’ choices and, with the exception of those pursuing the Neuropsychology Track, strongly encourage a training plan that favors a breadth of clinical training.
 Those in the General Track who want to take the Neuropsychology major rotation must do so in the second six months (the first six months of that rotation are reserved for those choosing the Neuropsychology Track).
-The minor neuropsychology rotation may be available either six months assuming supervisor availability.
+The minor neuropsychology rotation may be available either the first or second six months assuming supervisor availability.

 Neuropsychology Track: The Neuropsychology Track is designed for individuals who plan to pursue a formal post-doctoral fellowship and a future career in neuropsychology.
-This track seeks to keep the balance of providing generalist training with also allowing for specialized focus in the area of neuropsychology.
-To this end, the Neuropsychology Track follows the same format as the General Track with two 6 month majors and two 6 month minors.
-The following rotations are required of individuals in the Neuropsychology Track: Neuropsychology for the first major rotation and Neuropsychology for the second minor rotation, each six months long.
+This track seeks to keep the balance of providing generalist training with also allowing for specialized focus in neuropsychology.
+To this end, the Neuropsychology Track follows the same format as the General Track with two 6-month majors and two 6-month minors.
+The following rotations are required of individuals in the Neuropsychology Track: Neuropsychology for the first major rotation, Polytrauma for the first minor rotation, and Neuropsychology combined with Polytrauma for the second minor rotation, each six months long.
 Interns in this Track are involved in all aspects of the neuropsychological evaluation.
 Rotations include assessment both in inpatient and outpatient settings from referrals throughout the VA.
-Interns are encouraged to participate in the Polytrauma rotation for their first minor rotation, though may choose from any of the other available rotations with supervisor approval.
-Individuals who chose the Neuropsychology Track are also expected to attend and participate in a weekly neuropsychology-specific didactics shared with the University of Iowa Hospitals and Clinics.
-Of note, past neuropsychology interns have had good success obtaining competitive two-year post- doctoral fellowships in neuropsychology.
+Individuals who chose the Neuropsychology Track are also expected to attend and participate in weekly neuropsychology- specific didactics shared with the University of Iowa Hospitals and Clinics.
+Of note, past neuropsychology interns have had good success obtaining competitive two-year post-doctoral fellowships in neuropsychology.

 24 hrs./week for major rotations (each six months long) 8 hrs./week for minor rotations (each six months long)